HELVE/HELVEOS/README.md

 ## Emergency Commands

-### Computer, lock it up / initiate lockdown [COMPLETE]
+### CONOPS: Computer, lock it up / initiate lockdown [COMPLETE]

+Control operations.
 Automated at 8PM.
 Later on it will involve using smart devices to adjust everything around the HQ.

 > Protocol Omega Active, Lockdown procedures initiated.
 Standby.